 First of all, one has to look into the “Stockholders’ Equity” section on the liabilities side of the balance sheet.

-Second, we need to look for the values and descriptions of the items – Common Stock and Preferred Stock.
+Now, one needs to look for the values and descriptions of the items – Common Stock and Preferred Stock.
 We need to note down their values which would be next to their descriptions.

-Fifth, add the values/amount of the two we got from the fourth step.
+Thereafter, add the values/amount of the two we got from the fourth step.
 And this is the amount or value of the Additional Pain-In Capital.

 Let’s make it more clear to understand the calculation through an example.

 Suppose Company A issues 100 shares having a face value of $10, at $25 per share.
 In this case, each share sells at a premium of $15.

 In this case, the total par value of the shares will be $1,000 (100 * $10).

 The additional Paid-in capital will be $1,500 (100 * 15)